pantharshit00/prisma-docs-generator/README.md

 ## Prisma Documentation Generator

-Automicatlly generate a reference from your Prisma Schema.
+Automatically generate a reference from your Prisma Schema.
 This package contains a prisma generator so reference will automatically update everytime you will run `prisma generate`

 ![screenshot](https://user-images.githubusercontent.com/22195362/89097596-edeadc00-d3fd-11ea-91ea-86d5d8076da0.png)